After Botching Ronny Jackson’s VA Nomination, Trump Doubles Down

 During a news conference alongside the French president on Tuesday afternoon, President Trump made remarks about Rear Admiral Ronny Jackson, his embattled pick to lead the Department of Veterans Affairs, that left many with the impression that he wanted him to withdraw.

-“I told Admiral Jackson just a little while ago, I said, ‘What do you need this for?’ ” Trump said.
+“I told Admiral Jackson just a little while ago, I said, ‘What do you need this for?’”
+Trump said.

 He suggested several more times that Jackson, who’s currently the White House physician, shouldn’t bother with subjecting himself to scrutiny from lawmakers and journalists, concluding, “If I were him, I wouldn’t do it.”